Celiac Disease and Gluten Intolerance: What's the Difference

 What is Celiac Disease

-Celiac disease is an autoimmune disease where the body essentially attacks itself when you eat gluten.
+Celiac disease is an autoimmune disease where the body attacks itself when you eat gluten.

 More specifically, the body attacks the small intestine.
 This attack can damage the the small intestine.
 As a result this intestinal damage can cause nutrient deficiencies and serious symptoms.

 What are the Symptoms of celiac Disease?